BergrosGigja/Watched-it/README.md

-# WatchedIt
+# WatchedIt :tv:

-Script to run in command prompt to sort TV show when you watch them.
+Script to run in command prompt to sort the TV show into the right folder when you watch them.

 ## Running